Limit shape of random convex polygonal lines: Even more universality: A local limit theorem and the limit shape

 \begin{proof} By Theorems \ref{th:3.2} and \ref{th:8.1.1a}, the expectation of the random process $n_j^{-1}\xi_j(t)$ uniformly converges to $g^*_j(t)$ as $n\to\infty$.
 Therefore, we only need to check that, for each $\varepsilon>0$,

-Note that the random process $\xi_{0j}(t):=\xi_j(t)-\EE_{z}[\xi_j(t)]$ is a martingale with respect to the filtration ${\mathcal F}_t:=\sigma\{\nu(x),\, x\in \calX(t)\}$, \,$t\in[0,\infty]$.
-From the definition of $\xi_j(t)$ (see (\ref{xi(t)})), it is also clear that $\xi_{0j}(t)$ is a c\`adl\`ag process (i.e., its paths are everywhere right-continuous and have left limits).
-Therefore, applying the Kolmogorov--Doob submartingale inequality (see, e.g., \cite[Corollary~2.1, p.\,14]{Yeh}) and using Theorem \ref{th:K}, we obtain
+Note that the random process $\xi^0_{j}(t):=\xi_j(t)-\EE_{z}[\myp\xi_j(t)]$ has independent increments and zero mean, hence it is a martingale with respect to the filtration ${\mathcal F}_t=\sigma\{\nu(x),\, x\in \calX(t)\}$, \,$t\in[0,\infty]$.
+From the definition of $\xi_j(t)$ (see~\eqref{xi(t)}), it is also clear that $\xi^0_{j}(\cdot)$ is \emph{c\`adl\`ag} (i.e., its paths are everywhere right-continuous and have left limits).
+Therefore, applying the Doob--Kolmogorov submartingale inequality (see, e.g., \cite[Theorem~6.14, p.~99]{Yeh}) and using Theorem \ref{th:K}, we obtain